 If you want to give your chickens something really special, you can always make their snack with a little bit of extra care.
 Chop up all of the watermelon; that includes the pink fruit, rind, leaves, and vines.
-Mix those with some other chopped veggies from the garden, like carrots, cucumbers, grapes, cherries, blue or blackberries, or radishes.
+Mix those with some other chopped veggies from the garden, like grapes, cherries, blueberries or blackberries, or radishes.

-If it’s hot outside, consider giving them a bunch of frozen watermelon cubes.
+If it's hot outside, consider giving them a bunch of frozen watermelon and cantaloupe cubes.
 The cold fruit will cool them down and last a while longer since it will be frozen.

 Take this to another level and toss the whole, chopped up, of course, watermelon into a blender or food processor, add in some ice, and fresh mint (or some frozen mint cubes).
 Puree everything together and pour it into a feed bowl for your chickens outside.
 They will love their Mint Watermelon Smoothie!

 Watermelon is a treat loved by both humans and animals alike.
 It makes a great snack for your chickens and can greatly improve their health!

 If you need more help with taking care of your chickens, check out The Organized Chicken Keeper for a complete system for managing their health through keeping their supplies stocked and coop clean.